awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-run.md

 1. Choose **Add**\.
 **Note**
-For more information, see Using AWS Lambda with Amazon CloudWatch Events\.
+For more information, see [Using Lambda with CloudWatch Events](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents.html)\.